 The remnants of the temple compound next to the city of Hierapolis were discovered in 1965 by a group of Italian archaeologists who made limited excavations on site, noting a grotto framed by a stone doorway and a 30 square feet chamber which was clearly intended for religious rites.

 In 2011, Francesco D’Andria, a professor of archaeology at the University of Salento, Italy, continued to examine the findings, leading to the discovery of the Plutonian in question―the one dubbed the Gates of Hell.

-The archaeological finding was, in fact, one of many such “Gates of Hell”―caves across the Mediterranean filled with carbon-dioxide coming straight from the earth’s core.
-The Ancient Romans believed that such caves really were portals which connected our world with the one below, inhabited by the dead.
+The archaeological finding was, in fact, one of many such “Gates of Hell”―caves across the Mediterranean filled with carbon dioxide coming straight from the earth’s core.
+The Ancient Romans believed that such caves really were portals that connected our world with the one below, inhabited by the dead.

 The sacrificial rituals were spectacular events, as nobody doubted the nature of the miracles that tended to happen before the believer’s very eyes.
 The clergy would lead sacrificial bulls down the grotto, where the animal would succumb from poisoning, while the priests came out unharmed, albeit being a bit dazed.

 This was because the carbon dioxide mostly lingered on the floor of the cave, as the gas is slightly heavier than air.
 This caused the CO2 to form a mist at the cave’s bottom, affecting only animals as their heads were closer to the ground.